gopine/diary/2024/November/November 22 (Friday).md

 I'm thinking about using it for a small side project.

 The simplicity is definitely appealing after dealing with complex frameworks.

+HTMX might be the future of web development!